Tennessee Titans vs. New Orleans Saints NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Home and road insights

-- At home this season, Tennessee is 3-1 against the spread and 3-1 overall.
+- At home this season, Tennessee is 3-1 overall and 3-1 against the spread.

-- The Titans are unbeaten ATS (1-0) as 3-point favorites or more at home.

-- In four home games this season, Tennessee has hit the over once.

-- New Orleans is 3-1 overall, with two wins against the spread, on the road.
+- On the road, New Orleans has two wins against the spread and is 3-1 overall.

-- The Saints are winless ATS (0-2) as 3-point underdogs or more on the road.

-- In four away games this season, New Orleans has gone over the total once.
+- New Orleans has gone over the total once in four road games this year.

 Powered by Data Skrive.